-Ok, now back to the recipe.
-After the vegetable oil is hot, add the onions.
+- After the vegetable oil is hot, add the onions.
 Give them a good stir for a minute or two, just long enough for them to soften.
 Then, add the beef and garlic.

-Stir the beef mixture until all sides of the meat have browned, then turn off the Instant Pot.
+- Stir the beef mixture until all sides of the meat have browned, then turn off the Instant Pot.
 Add the taco seasoning, beef broth, and tomatoes and green chiles.

 - Once the natural release is complete, open the lid and use two forks to shred the beef.
 Don't be alarmed at the amount of liquid in the Instant Pot.
 It's supposed to be there.

-These shredded beef tacos are meant to mimic tacos you'd purchase from a street vendor.
+- Instant Pot shredded beef tacos are meant to mimic tacos you'd purchase from a street vendor.
 Those beef tacos are typically held in their juices until they're served.

-- Serve the shredded beef in tortillas, taco shells, on chips, or along side your favorite toppings!
+- Serve the shredded beef in tortillas, taco shells, on chips, or alongside your favorite toppings!

-- The best cut of meat that I've found for shredded beef tacos is a chuck pot roast.
+- The best cut of meat that I've found for these Instant Pot shredded beef tacos is a chuck pot roast.
 A chuck pot roast has just enough marbling which softens the meat as it cooks.
 The beef will be juicy, tender, and pull apart with ease.
 I've also used a beef tender roast, and it worked well.